bparanj/crystal/electronics/experiments/queue/pullup-circuit.md

 - Prevents floating inputs
 - Shows how pull-up affects input states

-To make this experiment simpler without a microcontroller, we can observe the pull-up effect using just an LED, a resistor, a pushbutton, and a power supply.
+We can observe the pull-up effect using just an LED, a resistor, a pushbutton, and a power supply.

 ### Objective